emberjs/rfcs/text/1001-deprecate-named-inject.md

 - a few extra bytes
 - mental gymnastics for teaching
 - "another case to cover" for tooling

+add a lint against `inject`
+- all the downsides of the above ("do nothing") may still be present

 ## Unresolved questions